cp90-pixel/Synthax/README.md

 [Notes on CodeMirror](https://github.com/adobe/brackets/wiki/Notes-on-CodeMirror)
 for info on how we're using CodeMirror.

-# How to setup Bramble (Brackets) in your local machine
+# How to setup Synthax (Brackets) in your local machine

 Step 1: Make sure you fork and clone [Brackets](https://github.com/mozilla/brackets).